 - Pasqualina Perrig-Chiello – Emeritus Professor Institute of Psychology, University of Bern

 We cultivate a broad, active expert network comprising universities, politics and professionals in the field domestically and abroad.
-Our long-standing partnership with Pro Senectute Switzerland and collaboration with the Swiss Society for Gerontology (SGG-SSG) are particularly significant.
+Our long-standing partnership with Pro Senectute Switzerland, collaboration with the Swiss Society for Gerontology (SGG-SSG) and the academic and practice partnership (APP) with Domicil Bern and BFH Health Professions are particularly significant.

-The Senevita ‘Designing Lifestyles in Old Age’ endowment prize (Senevita-Förderpreis ‘Lebensgestaltung im Alter’)
+The Senevita «Designing Lifestyles in Old Age» endowment prize

 Students from all subjects who are studying the topic of old age as part of a bachelor’s, consecutive master’s, DAS or MAS at Bern University of Applied Sciences, can enter for the Senevita Foundation prize.
 The prize is awarded for outstanding, innovative theses within the last two years.
 Its aim is to engage students’ interest in the topic of ‘Lifestyle design in old age’ and support knowledge transfer between research and practice.